shaundamon/Digital-Portfolio/README.md

 1. **Portfolio Website**
    - A showcase of all my projects and skills
-   - Technologies: React, Django, HTML, CSS
+   - Technologies: Django, HTML, CSS
    - [Link to Website](damonts.co.za)

 ### RPA Development